ikiskin/audio_spectrogram_transformer/README.md

 - - -

 ## Structure
 The code is configured in `lib/config.py`, which includes parameters that define the directories for saving outputs, and parameters that control feature transformation, the transformer architecture, and the training loop (e.g. batch size, learning rate, epochs).
+There is also an option to debug which plots intermediate data shapes (for debugging transformer blocks, embeddings etc.) and plots (e.g. during feature creation).

 ### Log-mel features
 The features are parameterised in lengths in units of samples, in `config.py`.
 By default, we use a Hanning window of 25 ms every 10 ms, and an FFT size of 512, with 128 log-mel coefficients.
 This creates an example feature representation as follows: